Find out how to make a complaint about a child safety matter and whether we can help.

 Reporting child abuse

-Anyone can contact the Department of Communities, Child Safety and Disability with concerns about a child who is at risk or who has been harmed.
+Anyone can contact the Department of Child Safety, Youth and Women with concerns about a child who is at risk or who has been harmed.

 If you suspect that a child or young person is experiencing harm or neglect or is at risk of harm, you can contact the department.